XXIV Old Buildings - Leading Commercial / Chancery Barristers

 • Advising a corporate client in a dispute arising from the sale of shares in a pub company where rectification of the agreement was sought.
 Hugh also represented the client at mediation.

-• Instructed, with Elspeth Talbot Rice QC, to advise and act for offshore directors in a claim brought against them for wrongly causing or permitting significant payments to be made to or for the benefit of a specific individual.
+• Advising and acting for Jersey directors in a claim brought against them for wrongly causing or permitting significant payments to be made to or for the benefit of a specific individual (with Elspeth Talbot Rice KC).

 • Bridge v Daley & Ors (Chancery Division) – Acting as sole counsel for the 1st – 6th Defendants in a derivative claim brought by a shareholder alleging wide-ranging misfeasance.
 The defendants were successful in resisting the claimant’s application for permission to continue the claim.

-• Augustine Housing Trust v Official Receiver & Anr (Unreported, Chancery Division)– Successfully opposing the rescission of a winding up order made against a charitable company and resisting the subsequent application for permission to appeal.
+• Augustine Housing Trust v Official Receiver & Anr [2015] 4 WLUK 588 – Successfully opposing the rescission of a winding up order made against a charitable company and resisting the subsequent application for permission to appeal.

 • In re a Company (2016) – Instructed for a shareholder in relation to a complex corporate structure where the parties are in deadlock and unable to progress the operation of the companies involved, necessitating Court intervention.

-• In re a Company (2016)– Instructed a sole counsel for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.
+• In re a Company (2016) – Sole counsel for a foreign insurance company and its liquidator in a claim abroad for over £35m in respect of allegedly unlawful distributions made purportedly as commercial payments to a connected entity.

-• In re a Company (2016)– Instructed as sole counsel for a company and its liquidators to bring proceedings (i) against its parent company under a contractual indemnity in a hive-up agreement; alternatively (ii) against the parent company and a director in respect of unlawfully paid dividends.
+• In re a Company (2016) – Sole counsel for a company and its liquidators to bring proceedings (i) against its parent company under a contractual indemnity in a hive-up agreement; alternatively (ii) against the parent company and a director in respect of unlawfully paid dividends.
 Hugh also represented the claimant at mediation.

 • Lakehouse Contracts Ltd v UPR Services Ltd – [2014] EWHC 1223 (Ch)– Successfully argued for a substantial reduction in costs awarded to a party in light of a failure to agree to mediation or to act reasonably within the context of an application to restrain advertisement of a winding up petition.